 Network Rail and train operators will probably require a 2nd platform because of increased frequency of services.
 It is hoped that they and the Government -funded York and North Yorkshire Local Enterprise Partnership will pay for the bridge to mitigate for the increased delays at the level crossing resulting from more trains, and to enhance the whole travel network of both towns.
 Ryedale District Council are looking to enhance rail/bus interchange facilities and to add parking.
 The bridge fits well with these ideas too.
-A safe access on both sides of the bridge should link to onward routes for cyclists and pedestrians.
+Safe access on both sides of the bridge should link to onward routes for cyclists and pedestrians.

 The bridge will encourage physical exercise, reduce vehicle emissions, avoid poisonous fumes, reduce carbon footprint, and reduce traffic volume in Malton and Norton so that other vehicles can keep moving better.
 It will make access to the railways station easier, so will encourage people to use the train instead of the car for longer journeys, so the benefits will not just be felt in Ryedale, but in other parts of North Yorkshire and beyond.

 3. The proposed Malton to Pickering Cycle Route

 The Station bridge crossing described above provides a safer route for crossing the railway and river for long distance cycle tourism between Hull, East Yorkshire, York, the North York Moors and the coast.
 The Malton to Pickering Cycle Route will be a main route onwards for cycling tourist.
 Work will start on this route in Autumn 2019, funded by European Tourism Infrastructure Funding.
 The route will be created in stages and when all sections are up to Sustrans safety standards, it will become part of the National Cycle Network.
 It will be part of the National Cycle Network.
 En-route are Eden Camp, the new Eden industrial estate, Flamingo Land, Pickering Leisure Village, Pickering Pool and Gym, and two large garden centres, caravan and camping sites, and holiday chalets.
 Residents employed at these places will have the option of cycling to work, which employers can support.

 4. Other potential routes in and out of Malton and Norton